InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments

 Consider that the variable \texttt{n} is always assigned to a natural number, $n > 0$.
-In the first program, if a dynamic invariant detector (e.g.\ \Daikon~\cite{daikon07}) is used, the following set of invariants is observed: \begin{itemize} \item In the first program, at each iteration of the while-loop: $n > 0$; $sum \ge 0$; $0 \le i \le n$. \item In the second program, at each iteration of the for-loop: $n > 0; s \ge 0; 0 \le j \le n$. \end{itemize} Therefore, after renaming some variables ($sum \to s; i \to j$), these two sets of invariants would be considered equivalent.
-Hence, using sets of invariants allows finding semantically equivalent programs that can differ in their syntax and/or in their data flow.
+If a dynamic invariant detector (e.g.\ \Daikon~\cite{daikon07}) is used, the following set of invariants is observed: \begin{itemize} \item In the first program, at each iteration of the while-loop: $n > 0$; $sum \ge 0$; $0 \le i \le n$. \item In the second program, at each iteration of the for-loop: $n > 0; s \ge 0; 0 \le j \le n$. \end{itemize} Therefore, after renaming some variables ($sum \to s; i \to j$), these two sets of invariants would be considered equivalent.
+Hence, using sets of invariants allows finding semantically equivalent programs that can differ in their syntax and/or data flow.

-Hence, the idea of this paper is to improve the semantic representation of \IPAs using their sets of invariants.
-These invariants are dynamically detected by \Daikon~\cite{daikon07} over several program executions using a predefined set of test cases for each programming assignment.
-In addition to the set of invariants, which provides semantic information about a program, the idea is also to leverage the information of a program's anonymized abstract syntax tree (AAST), i.e. an AST after removing all the variables' names.
+Hence, this paper aims to improve the semantic representation of programming exercises using their sets of invariants.
+These invariants are dynamically detected by \Daikon~\cite{daikon07}, at the beginning and at the end of each scope, over several program executions using a predefined set of test cases for each programming assignment.
+In addition to the set of invariants, which provides semantic information about a program, we also leverage the information of a program's structure to its anonymized abstract syntax tree (\AAST), i.e., an \AST after removing all the variables' names.